Esri/raster-types/README.md

-# ArcGIS Raster Types in Python
+# Raster Types in Python

 This repository houses ArcGIS Raster Types implemented in Python.
 This repository also contains developer-centric documentation on how to implement a custom raster type that ArcGIS can understand using Python.